finbourne/lusid-sdk-python-preview/sdk/docs/StructuredResultDataApi.md

 # Defining host is optional and default to http://localhost
 configuration.host = "http://localhost"

-# Enter a context with an instance of the API client
-with lusid.ApiClient(configuration) as api_client:
 # Create an instance of the API class
-    api_instance = lusid.StructuredResultDataApi(api_client)
+api_instance = lusid.StructuredResultDataApi(lusid.ApiClient(configuration))
 scope = 'scope_example' # str | The scope to use when updating or inserting the structured result data. structured_data = {'key': lusid.UpsertStructuredResultDataRequest()} # dict(str, UpsertStructuredResultDataRequest) | The set of structured result data items to update or insert keyed by a unique correlation id.

 try:
     # [EXPERIMENTAL] Upsert a set of structured result data items.
 This creates or updates the data in Lusid.
     api_response = api_instance.upsert_structured_result_data(scope, structured_data)
     pprint(api_response)
 except ApiException as e:
     print("Exception when calling StructuredResultDataApi->upsert_structured_result_data: %s\n" % e)
 ```

 ### Parameters